 HM Land Registry safeguards land and property ownership worth in excess of £4 trillion, including around £1 trillion of mortgages.
 The Land Register contains more than 25 million titles, which show evidence of ownership, for some 85% of the land mass in England and Wales.

-For further information about HM Land Registry visit our website.
+For more information about HM Land Registry, visit gov.uk/land-registry.

 Follow us on Twitter @HMLandRegistry, our blog, LinkedIn and Facebook.